Josey9087/Password-Generator/README.md

 This is a Password Genrator project for the University of Denver Coding Bootcamp.
 I was given all of the starter code for the HTML and CSS document.
 The only code I wrote was the Javascript.

+The page runs using Javascript, HTML and CSS.

+The page generates a random password based on the criteria that the user wants in the password.

 My assignment was as follows: